Sameer Datye goes through the top 10 trends impacting wealth management in 2021 on societal, technology & industry dimensions.

 Read Sameer's blog post dedicated to Democratization of wealth

 The technological disruption wave – the usual culprits – analytics, data mining, data advisory, digitalisation, access to huge databanks through custom APIs etc. As technology facilitates distribution disruption, it goes without saying that the pressure on fees/margins will continue to escalate.

 A unique economic combination of low or negative interest rates, government infused liquidity, high debt, low growth, pandemic impact, trade wars bringing in a plethora of challenges and uncertainties.

 There is now a continued convergence of brokerage and private banking models to serve affluent business clients.
 Robo advisories have brought in technology driven disruption in the competitive landscape.

 Increased technological penetration has resulted in handling a unique set of security challenges and increasingly stringent compliance requirements.
 New and broader frameworks covering business practices as well as technology utilisation are evolving to protect the citizens and ensure business continuity at the same time.

 Many underserved market segments, for e.g. women, are now being increasingly targeted with special customised offerings.
 The pandemic brought a bunch of 1st time investors to the market.
 So did the meteoric rise of the bitcoin phenomena- especially after serious institutional investors adding digital currencies to their portfolios.

-Sameer is responsible for ecosystem-driven business development in the Insurance sector.
-He is also responsible for the Insurance R&D team in Tieto.
-In the IT sector, he has a long experience of working for the Healthcare and Insurance sectors.
-Prior to which he worked as a product manager and a brand manager in the food, processing and packaging industry.
+Sameer is responsible for insurance and wealth solutions.
+He actively promotes open ecosystem thinking that powers our WealthMapper and Insurance-in-a-Box platforms.
+At TietoEVRY, he has a long experience of working within the Healthcare, Insurance and Wealth domains.
+Prior to this, he worked as a product manager and a brand manager in the food, processing and packaging industry.
 He is passionate about translating technology innovations to business reality leading to better quality of human life.